ezluna/hello-world/Readme_2.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+We can provide instuctions here on how to get a copy of the project, run it on a local machine, yada, yada, etc

 ### Prerequisites